Don PasqualeBy Gaetano Donizetti

 Presenting Don Pasquale by Gaetano Donizetti

-UPDATE – PLEASE NOTE SATURDAYS PERFORMANCE IS NOW SOLD OUT BUT DINING & PICNIC OPTIONS ARE STILL AVAILABLE TO TICKET HOLDERS FOR THAT EVENING.
-WEDNESDAY & FRIDAY PERFORMANCES STILL HAVE AVAILABILITY BUT PLEASE BOOK NOW TO AVOID DISAPPOINTMENT
+UPDATE – PLEASE NOTE FRIDAY & SATURDAY PERFORMANCES & DINNER ARE NOW SOLD OUT BUT PICNIC OPTIONS ARE STILL AVAILABLE TO TICKET HOLDERS FOR THAT EVENING.
+WEDNESDAY’S PERFORMANCE STILL HAS AVAILABILITY BUT PLEASE BOOK NOW TO AVOID DISAPPOINTMENT

 The story of Don Pasquale revolves around a classic comedic premise: a young couple in love schemes to thwart the inappropriate plans of a pompous old man, who wants to marry the girl himself.
 What makes the opera notable within this familiar genre is its emphasis on genuine human emotion.
 Donizetti’s score is graceful and effervescent, as one would expect from this master of melody, but adds an additional level of sophistication to match the comic (yet insightful) proceedings.